 Created in what has been called an “experimental dairy station” in the city of Perth, the original Mammoth Cheese was created to show the world Canada’s fermenting prowess, and now a replica of the big cheese makes sure that the feat will not be forgotten.

 The work of 12 cheese-makers and the milk of 10,000 cows, the “Canadian Mite,” as it was also known, weighed 22,000 pounds and stood six feet high.
 Each of the dairymen spent one day working on the solid block until it was ready to be wrapped up and put on a freight train to the Chicago World’s Fair in 1893.
-Shockingly, it fell through the bottom of the wooden railcar it was initially placed on, thus a special metal reinforced railway flat car was built by the Canadian Pacific Railway.
-It may have even been the first metal reinforced railcar, meaning that the sheer size of the Mammoth Cheese may have lead to innovation which changed the world’s shipping.
+Shockingly, it fell through the bottom of the wooden railcar it was initially placed on, thus a special metal-reinforced railway flatcar was built by the Canadian Pacific Railway.
+It may have even been the first metal-reinforced railcar, meaning that the sheer size of the Mammoth Cheese may have led to innovation that changed the world’s shipping.